neurodata/neurodata.io/content/about/agreements.md

     - *PhD students*: submit a first author publication once per each of the last three years of the PhD
     - *Postdocs*: submit a first author publication once per year
 - Use quotes sparingly, and be conscious of the current views of the moral standing of the quoted individual.
-- For tracking changes, considering adding comments as:  `% TODO blah blah ---jovo`.
+- For tracking changes, consider adding comments as:  `% TODO blah blah ---jovo`.
 This enables everyone to easily find all the comments, including if they are editing locally (or simply not in the overleaf web app).
 - Upon receiving feedback, address every single piece of feedback  *in the text itself*.
 Recall: the author of a manuscript is literally the least qualified person in the world to ascertain whether what that person has written is *clear to other people*, which is the question at hand.
 Therefore, if you are the author, and you think it was clear, *you are wrong*, in that it certainly was not clear to at least one person that cares.
 - The person who submits the paper is the first author.
 After revisions, if somebody else submits the revised paper, the author order may switch.